-Puppies return to the vet between 6 and 7 weeks to be checked again for any abnormalities and to begin shots.
-These SHOTS are only the beginning and do not protect them from diseases until the next round.
+Puppies return to the vet between 6 and 7 weeks to be checked again for any abnormalities and to begin vaccinations.
+These vaccinations are only the beginning and do not protect them from diseases until the next round.
 These puppies must NOT be exposed to other dogs that you know nothing about; areas that could be contaminated with dogs who are not vaccinated, etc. This means, no puppy parks, or parks at all, not public places unless held the entire time and not touched by others.
 This means you need to have a surface for them to go potty on when traveling.

 The good and bad news about doodles is that they are SUPER SMART.
 If you don't train them, then they WILL train you!.
 I know many unruly doodles that are an example of a home not properly training them.
 This is a cost you need to consider when purchasing your baby.
 You deserve it and they do too.
 A dog that is not given boundaries and rules becomes an unruly and/or anxious dog.

-Crate training is critical in our opinion as well as "bell training" for potty training.
+Crate Training is critical in our opinion as well as "bell training" for potty training.
 You will have a time that they need to go somewhere for some reason and training them to love their crate is essential.
 All of ours have their own crates and go right in them when called.
 Be consistent in the early days going outside often....let your little one go potty and then wait and let them go again.
 They do NOT know to empty their bladder completely at first.
 I promise they will more than likely go twice.
 This will be frustrating to you if you take them outside and they go potty and then come back in and go potty again.
 Take your time and go often and your baby will be potty trained in a short period of time.
 In our last litter one owner stated that her puppy had only one accident!
 She was very good at consistency.
 We highly suggest "wearing" them if you want success fast.
 This means putting them on a leash and tucking the end of it in your pocket and being with them at every waking moment.
 You will learn their routine and quickly train.
 It is a myth that they cannot be potty trained this early, BUT it is very, very hard.
 Watch for our Potty Training EBook coming out soon.